 Insisting on a quality installation?
 Good.
 Now onto Trane AC options!

 Let’s start with the most efficient, comfort-optimized Trane air conditioners: The variable speed XV20i TruComfort™ and XV18 TruComfort™ outdoor units.

 First, some specs.
-The XV20i offers cooling efficiency up to 22 SEER.
-It also comes equipped with Trane’s Climatuff™ compressor, a compressor sound insulator, and all the Trane advantages that others don’t offer, like the ultra durable Spine Fin™ coil.
+The XV20i offers cooling efficiency of up to 22 SEER.
+It also comes equipped with Trane’s Climatuff™ compressor, a compressor sound insulator, and all the Trane advantages that others don’t offer, like the ultra-durable Spine Fin™ coil.
 The XV18 is remarkably similar.
-It offers most of the same features and provides a cooling efficiency up to 18 SEER.
+It offers most of the same features and provides a cooling efficiency of up to 18 SEER.

 However, in our view, the most important feature of these units is the variable speed compressor.
 Unlike standard, “on/off” compressors, a variable speed unit:

 - Enhances indoor comfort: Variable speed compressors operate at very low speeds most of the time and ramp up to meet significant cooling loads.
 The result is fewer periods where the AC isn’t running at all and better humidity control.
 Compare that to a standard, on/off AC that operates at full blast every time it runs.
 It’s like having a gas stove that only provides high heat.
 In reality, standard units are only properly sized for your home for 3% of the entire year!

 - Improves indoor air quality (IAQ): Speaking of humidity control, the variable speed compressors in Trane’s XV20i and XV18 units remove more moisture than standard ACs, keeping your home dry in addition to keeping it cool.
 Drier indoor air means fewer opportunities for mold and dust mites to proliferate in your home.
 These units also filter the air more regularly because they run for longer cycles.
 In short, you can breathe easier.